Ben Loakes is not a fashionable racehorse trainer.

 Oh well, they’ve got a few problems now.

 Because I’ve offered to do Ben Loakes QCAT stay application free of charge, and knowing my reputation for not losing cases in my union days, and probably having heard how I took on the best lawyers inside the QRIC and the best externals they could find – Clayton Utz I think it was, most over-rated law firm in the world – single handed, and did ’em all over by getting 4 live baiters – who were even money and perhaps a whole lot shorter to be as guilty as sin – off their charges scot free and back in the game, the battling bush trainer has graciously accepted my offer.

-I always said I’d get square for his doping me by buying me doubles before the great nude 300 metre dash from the 100 metre mark backward to the 400 pole at Albion Park after the 3.00am close at Pacesetters one night back in the days when the world wide, and our hair wasn’t grey.
+I always said I’d get square for his doping me with double scotches before the great nude 300 metre dash from the 100 metre mark backward to the 400 pole at Albion Park after the 3.00am close at the Pacesetters disco at the tracl one night in the 1080’s, back in the days when the world wide, and our hair wasn’t grey.

-I’m don’t go much past the 200 metre mark on foot (I led by lengths til then), but as the next Senior Steward in waiting knows, when to comes to matters of the mind and helping out blokes who love their Dads, I can stay all day.
+Being the Schillaci sort of type I don’t go much past the 200 metre mark on foot (I led by lengths ’til then), but as the next Senior Steward in waiting knows, when to comes to matters of the mind and helping out blokes who love their Dads, I can stay all day.